-But with a $200/£200 asking price for the Launch (sans-Fleshlight), it’s by no means a cheap purchase for the bedroom, so we’ve put together a full Fleshlight Launch review for you to help you make up your mind.
+But with a retail price of $250 for the Launch (sans-Fleshlight – and a whopping £270 in the UK), it’s by no means a cheap purchase for the bedroom, so we’ve put together a full Fleshlight Launch review for you to help you make up your mind.

-If you don’t own a Fleshlight already, the version that includes the ‘STU’ (Stamina Training Unit) is currently priced at around £225 ($280 – correct at the time of writing).
-This is the review model that turned up that we tested – we’ll be adding to this review over time as we test it with new devices and services.
+If you don’t own a Fleshlight already, the version that includes the ‘STU’ (Stamina Training Unit) is currently priced at around $290 (correct at the time of writing).
+This is the review model that we tested – we’ll be adding to this review over time as we test it with new devices and services.